maxzhang666/Stars/README.md

 *   [ciiiii/cloudflare-docker-proxy](https://github.com/ciiiii/cloudflare-docker-proxy) -  A docker registry proxy run on cloudflare worker.

-*   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a visual framework for building multi-agent and RAG applications.
-It's open-source, Python-powered, fully customizable, model and vector store agnostic.
+*   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
+It’s Python-based and agnostic to any model, API, or database.

 *   [imputnet/cobalt](https://github.com/imputnet/cobalt) - save what you love